-but "digital asset" does not include-
+but "digital asset" does not include -

-- (i) a transaction in which a person grants value as part of an affinity or rewards program, which value cannot be taken from or exchanged with the person for legal tender, bank credit or any digital asset, - (ii) a digital representation of value issued by or on behalf of the publisher and used within an online game, game platform, or family of games sold by the same publisher or offered on the same game platform, or - (iii) a utility token; - "digital asset business" means activities carried on by any natural or legal person where such person, as a business, conducts one or more of the following activities or operations for or on behalf of another natural or legal person- - (a) exchange between digital assets and fiat currencies; - (b) exchange between one or more forms of digital assets; - (c) transfer of digital assets; - (d) safekeeping or administration of digital assets or instruments enabling control over digital assets; and - (e) participation in and provision of financial services related to an issuer's offer or sale of a digital asset;
+- a transaction in which a person grants value as part of an affinity or rewards program, which value cannot be taken from or exchanged with the person for legal tender, bank credit or any digital asset; - (ii) a digital representation of value issued by or on behalf of the publisher and used within an online game, game platform, or family of games sold by the same publisher or offered on the same game platform; or - (iii) a utility token as defined in the Anguilla Utility Token Offering Act;

+'digital asset business' means activities carried on by any natural or legal person where such person, as a business, conducts one or more of the following activities or operations for or on behalf of another natural or legal person:

+(a) exchange between digital assets and fiat currencies;

+- (b) exchange between one or more forms of digital assets; - (c) transfer of digital assets; - (d) safekeeping or administration of digital assets or instruments enabling control over digital assets; and - (e) participation in and provision of financial services related to an issuer's offer or sale of a digital asset;

-but a person who engages in or performs any of the following activities shall not qualify or be treated as conducting digital asset business-
+but a person who engages in or performs any of the following activities shall not qualify or be treated as conducting digital asset business -

-(i) providing ancillary infrastructure to allow another person to offer a service, such as cloud data storage provider or integrity service provider responsible for verifying the accuracy of signatures,

-- (ii) providing service as a software developer or provider of unhosted wallets whose function is only to develop or sell software or hardware, - (iii) solely creating or selling a software application or digital asset platform, - (iv) providing ancillary services or products to a digital asset network, including the provision of services like hardware wallet manufacturer or provider of unhosted wallets, to the extent that such services do not extend to engaging in or actively facilitating as a business any of those services for or on behalf of another person, - (v) solely engaging in the operation of a digital asset network without engaging or facilitating any of the activities or operations of a digital asset service provider on behalf of customers, - (vi) providing closed-loop items that are non-transferable, non-exchangeable, and which cannot be used for payment or investment purposes, and - (vii) accepting digital assets as payment for goods and services (such as the acceptance of digital assets by a merchant when effecting the purchase of goods); - "digital asset custody services" means the business of safe keeping or administration of digital assets or the instruments that enable the holder to exercise control over digital asset; - "digital asset exchange" means a digital market, exchange, place or facility which provides for bringing together users, on a regular basis, for the purpose of the pairing and trading of digital assets against other listed digital assets or money, and sets rules for the execution of such transactions or for the negotiation or conclusion of such pairing and trading; - "digital custodial wallet services" means provision of the services of storing or maintaining digital assets or a digital wallet on behalf of a client for the purposes of trading, exchange or payment; but does not include client managed facilities provided by regulated banking institutions or trust accounts provided by a regulated general trust company; - "digital asset service provider" means any natural or legal person who operates a business which conducts one or more of the following activities or operations for or on behalf of another natural or legal person- - (a) exchange between digital assets and fiat currencies - (b) exchange between one or more forms of digital asset - (c) transfer of digital assets - (d) safekeeping or administration of digital assets or instruments enabling control over digital assets; or - (e) participation in and provision of financial services related to an issuer's offer or sale of a digital asset.
+- providing ancillary infrastructure to allow another person to offer a service, such as cloud data storage provider or integrity service provider responsible for verifying the accuracy of signatures; - (ii) providing service as a software developer or provider of unhosted wallets whose function is only to develop or sell software or hardware; - (iii) solely creating or selling a software application or virtual asset platform; - (iv) providing ancillary services or products to a virtual asset network, including the provision of services like hardware wallet manufacturer or provider of unhosted wallets, to the extent that such services do not extend to engaging in or actively facilitating as a business any of those services for or on behalf of another person; - (v) solely engaging in the operation of a virtual asset network without engaging or facilitating any of the activities or operations of a digital asset service provider on behalf of customers; - (vi) providing closed-loop items that are non-transferable, nonexchangeable, and which cannot be used for payment or investment purposes; and - (vii) accepting virtual assets as payment for goods and services (such as the acceptance of virtual assets by a merchant when effecting the purchase of goods). - "digital asset custody services" means the business of safe keeping or administration of digital assets or the instruments that enable the holder to exercise control over digital asset; - "digital custodial wallet services" means provision of the services of storing or maintaining digital assets or a virtual wallet on behalf of a client for the purposes of trading, exchange or payment; but does not include client managed safety deposit facilities provided by regulated banking institutions; - "digital asset service provider" means any natural or legal person who operates a business which conducts one or more of the following activities or operations for or on behalf of another natural or legal person: (a) exchange between digital assets and fiat currencies - (b) exchange between one or more forms of digital asset - (c) transfer of digital assets - (d) safekeeping or administration of digital assets or instruments enabling control over digital assets; or - (e) participation in and provision of financial services related to an issuer's offer or sale of a virtual asset.